Tmonster/Tmonster.github.io/drafts/Why-I-am-not-as-enthused-about-self-driving.md

 ---
 layout: post
-title: Self driving cars will not have major benefits (thought experiment)
+title: Introducing self-driving will be a net-zero benefit in all areas but safety
 gh-repo: Tmonster/tmonster.github.io
 gh-badge: [star, fork, follow]
 tags: [Self-Driving, AI]
 comments: true
 ---

 I've seen many articles about self-driving cars getting the go-ahead to expand in cities/regions like San Francisco and Austin.
 These announcements are usually met with positive reactions from the public.
-It is hard to debate the fact that self-driving cars are generally safer than human drivers under the right conditions.
-What I don't understand however, is how much of a positive societal impact self driving cars will have.
+There are many benefits to having self-driving cars, specifically the fact that they are safer than human drivers in most conditions.
+My worry, however, is that the benefits will not be as widespread as advertised.
+Self-driving cars will only make driving safer in a few cases, but people will still have similar costs associated with transportation, making self-driving a net-zero improvement.

-Let's suppose, for the sake of argument, that self driving cars are legal everywhere tomorrow and self driving taxi companies have the infrastructure to accomodate 50% of all the active cars on the road.
-Here are my thoughts on what will happen on day 0, in 3 months, in 6 months, a year later, 5 years later, and 10 years later.
+To demonstrate this, let's suppose that self driving cars are legal everywhere tomorrow and self driving taxi companies have the infrastructure to accomodate 50% of all the active cars on the road.
+Here are my thoughts on what will happen day 0, 3 months in, 6 months in, a year in, 5 years in, and 10 years in.

 Day 0.
 Not much will change, some beta testers of self-driving cars are happy to use self-driving cars, but it will take a while before there is still a lot of adoption.